Supramolecular Nanosystems based on Molecular Cages Lab

 Optical Sens SL

 The use of chemical submission drugs has become an ever-growing problem for society.
 In 2019, 14% of sexual crimes were linked to the use of this type of substance.
 A percentage that in 2021 increased to 31%.
 Data that could be just the tip of the iceberg and that has already raised concern in the European Union and is even the subject of European projects.
 With this underlying problem, a group of researchers from the Interuniversity Research Institute for Molecular Recognition and Technological Development (IDM) has created the company Optical Sens, with which they are currently promoting their main project: the development of chemosensors for the detection of drugs of chemical submission at public events such as nightclubs or festivals.
 An interuniversity spin off in which a total of thirteen researchers from the center participate, in addition to the universities and a technology transfer company.
-Among the founding team, the Professor of Organic Chemistry at the UV, Margarita Parra, stands out, one of the hundred most influential women in Spain according to Forbes magazine, and the Professor of Inorganic Chemistry at the UPV, Ramón Martínez Máñez, winner of the King Jaume I Prize for New Technologies.
+Among the founding team, the Professor of Organic Chemistry at the UV, Margarita Parra, stands out, one of the hundred most influential women in Spain according to Forbes magazine, and the Professor of Inorganic Chemistry at the UPV, Ramón Martínez Máñez, winner of the Jaume I Prize for New Technologies.
 The business development team, as a public-private collaboration model, is in the hands of the technology transfer expert company TRL+.
 "In our research we cover many fields, but the one that interests us at the moment and that we are developing is chemosensors for the detection of chemically induced drugs," explains Margarita Parra.
 "As a result of considering this issue and doing research, several patents came out, several sensors came out, and the idea of creating a spin off arose."
 Among the drugs they can detect are GHB, liquid ecstasy, burundanga, ketamine, cathinones and MDMA, among the most common of this type.

 More info